EVANnnn1996/PerfBoostSettings/GUIDE.md

 - Totem/Guardian distance 0 yd
 - Corpse distance 0 yd
 - In cities distance 5yd

+## Player whitelist/blacklist commands
+If you are using small player render distances you might find it useful to set tanks to always render.
+Alternatively, if you use a normal render player distance you find it useful to selectively hide like characters like taurens.

+- `/pbalwaysrender` or `/pbar` - Add current target to always render list
+- `/pbalwaysrenderremove` or `/pbarr` - Remove current target from always render list
+- `/pbalwaysrenderclear` or `/pbarc` - Clear entire always render list
+- `/pbneverrender` or `/pbnr` - Add current target to never render list
+- `/pbneverrenderremove` or `/pbnrr` - Remove current target from never render list
+- `/pbneverrenderclear` or `/pbnrc` - Clear entire never render list

 # 3. Suggested spell visual settings
 ## Initial Recommended